florinpatrascu/micro-extensions/cache_admin/README.md

 ## Cache-admin

 This is a very basic administrative extension for displaying various cache statistics and clearing the cache in a Micro web application.
 It is also illustrating the flexibility of the extensions support in the Micro framework.
-This extension is showing you how to define your own repositories and create your own UI, create Routes and publish local static content such as: `.css` and `.png` files, all these completely isolated from the the host application.
+This extension is showing you how to define your own repositories and create your own UI, create Routes and publish local static content such as: `.css` and `.png` files, all these completely isolated from the host application.
 It also demonstrates the ability of Micro's class loader to use 3rd party libraries.

 ### Build from source